mantoni/glob-events.js/README.md

 - `listeners([event][, options])`: Returns all listeners, or all listeners for the given event.
 Matching rules are applied on the event name as described in the [glob-tree match expressions][].
+- `iterator([event][, options])`: Exposes the iterator used to retrieve all listeners, or all listeners for a given event.
+Note: When using `once`, the function returned by the iterator is not the same as the registered function.

 ### Options